stripe/stripe-cli/README.md

 [![Build Status](https://travis-ci.com/stripe/stripe-cli.svg?token=eQWDVpt1sJR63TxbC1KA&branch=master)](https://travis-ci.com/stripe/stripe-cli)

-The Stripe CLI is a command-line interface for Stripe that integrates seamlessly with your Stripe account and allows you to forward webhook events to your server, make API requests directly, tail logs, and much more.
+The Stripe Command-line interface (CLI) makes it easy for you to build, test and manage your Stripe integration right from the terminal by integrating seamlessly with your Stripe account.

 **Feature highlights**:

-1. `login` to your Stripe account and authenticate the CLI
-1. `listen` for webhooks and forward them to a local server
-1. Run resource commands for things like `stripe charges create`
-1. Run `get`, `post`, and `delete` commands to the Stripe API
-1. `trigger` a limited set of webhook events
+- Securely test webhooks without relying on 3rd party software.
+- Trigger webhook events for easy testing
-1. Tail your test mode API request logs
+- Tail your API request logs in real-time
-1. Pull Stripe status from status.stripe.com
+- Manage resources by interacting directly with the API to `post`, `get`, `update` or `delete` any Stripe object

 ![demo](docs/demo.gif)